gitouni/CalibNet_pytorch/README.md

 `conda activate <env_name>`

 Please note that a more recent pytorch is likely compatatible with our codes.
-If you do not install pytorch before, you can try the following command.
+If you did not install pytorch before, you can try the following command.

 `conda install pytorch==1.8.0 torchvision==0.9.0 torchaudio==0.8.0 cudatoolkit=11.1 -c pytorch -c conda-forge`